lisabronwyn/tetris-tutorial/doc/pieces.md

 we first clear all the squares of the tetromino in its current position (this is the same as filling them with the "none" color; in our case, black).
-The code to do so would be identical to that in `draw`, so to make life simpler for ourselves, we can instead define a helper method, and then make `draw` and `undraw` just call this helper function.
+The code to do so would be identical to that in `draw`, so to make life simpler for ourselves, we can instead define a helper method and then make `draw` and `undraw` just call this helper function.
 There should be nothing particularly surprising here: